felipefand/ReactClass2/README.md

-# Getting Started with Create React App
+# TaskClock

+A Task chronometer made with Typescript, React and Scss to practice, the project is from an Alura course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: